Daren Fach

-The SSSI contains open scrub on limestone screes and low limestone cliffs, with woodland (particulaly ash woodland) on gentler slopes, and limestone grassland.
+The SSSI contains open scrub on limestone screes and low limestone cliffs, with woodland (particularly ash woodland) on gentler slopes, and limestone grassland.
 A major element of the site is the concentration of Sorbus spp located on the southern ends of the Darren Fach (or Daren Fach) cliff (crags).
 The cliff and nearby Daren Fawr also contain a variety of uncommon plants which contribute to the site's special interest.
 It notably contains a Chalice Hawkweed (Hieracium cyathis), and a Ley's whitebeam (Sorbus leyana), the latter a rare endemic tree confined to Wales that was described as "one of the rarest trees in the world", with Daren Fach being only one of two sites in Brecknockshire having it.